-pages 4 to 13.
+Under the International Standards of Auditing (UK) (ISAs), we are Our audit work was completed on site during July.
+Our findings are summarised on pages 4 to 13.
 There are no adjustments to the financial statements that have impacted the Statement of Comprehensive Income and Expenditure.
 Audit adjustments are detailed in Appendix C. We have also raised two recommendations for management as a result of our audit work in Appendix A. Our follow up of recommendations from the prior year's audit are detailed in Appendix B.

-We anticipate issuing an unqualified audit opinion following the Accounts and Audit Committee meeting on 26 July 2018.
+Subject to outstanding queries being resolved, we anticipate issuing an unqualified audit opinion following the Accounts and Audit Committee meeting on 26 July 2018.
+These outstanding items include: